 - Many providers

 Reliability is key

 - Too costly

 Cost & Price Analysis

 Over the last several years, the demand for ESP systems was fairly stable with a moderate growth.
-However, the oil price downturn reduced global requirements for ESP, due to reduction in activities, which put pressure on services companies and manufacturers to reduce prices. in addition the correlation between ESP prices and oil prices may be not be liner, since ESP systems consist of a large number of electrical and instrumentation parts, which is used by other industries, such construction, aviation, military, medical, agriculture and many more.
+However, the oil price downturn reduced global requirements for ESP, due to a reduction in activities, which put pressure on services companies and manufacturers to reduce prices.
+In addition, the correlation between ESP prices and oil prices may not be liner since ESP systems consist of a large number of electrical and instrumentation parts, which is used in other industries, such construction, aviation, military, medical, agriculture and much more.

 Onwards maintenance of ESP systems is another large area of opportunity for service providers, due to switching costs.
 Depending on the operator requirements for ESPs, pricing models may be geared towards onward operations & maintenance of ESP systems.

 The ESP system consists of Surface Equipment and Donwhole ESP assembly.
 The majority of the components are electrical, instrumentation and steel.
 Depending on the design and application, costs of the ESP system may vary by 4 times e.g. chrome vs. stainless steel down-hole assembly.
 Below is an estimated cost structure of a typical ESP system.

 Down-hole temperature is another factor that affects the costs of electrical components down-hole, e.g. cabling, sensors and seals, that can withstand high temperature or any other soar service environment.